List of Professional Bowlers Association awards

 The Professional Bowlers Association (PBA) hands out four awards to honor tour competitors for their accomplishments both on and off the lanes after each PBA Tour season.

 No awards were given in 2001, as the PBA transitioned from a calendar year format to a "seasonal" (September to March) format, one of the league's many changes as a result of the PBA's sale in March 2000.
 In 2014, the PBA returned to a calendar year format for each tour season.

 Chris Schenkel PBA Player of the Year

-This award was voted by writers of the The Sporting News from 1963 to 1970.
-Since 1971 (with the exception of 2008 to 2010), the award has been voted on by the players and media.
+This award was voted by writers of The Sporting News from 1963 to 1970.
+Since 1971 (with the exception of 2008 to 2010, when the winner was determined by season points only), the award has been voted on by the players and media.
 In 1999, the PBA named the award after the long-time play-by-play television announcer for the Professional Bowlers Tour, Chris Schenkel of ABC Sports.